scalazone/monix/topics/monix-task-foundations/basictransformations.md

 ## map

-`Task` can be mapped with `map` which will apply a provided function to the result.
+`Task` can be mapped with `map`, which applies a provided function to the result:

 ```scala
 import monix.eval.Task